-Fans of the popular ABC television series Miss Fisher’s Murder Mysteries may be feeling like something’s missing now that the irrepressible Miss Phryne Fisher is off our screens.
+Fans of the popular ABC television series Miss Fisher’s Murder Mysteries are sure to be missing the irrepressible Miss Phryne Fisher now that she is off our screens.

-If life seems lacking in vintage flare without Phryne, don’t panic.
-In the three seasons to date, producers have called on a number of tourism operators to lend a hand in recreating 1920s Melbourne and regional Victoria.
-Here are some ideas on how to explore some of the Miss Fisher’s Murder Mysteries locations, to get a good fix of Fisher while you wait for the next thrilling instalment.
+If life seems lacking in flapper flare, don’t despair.
+The three seasons to date were all filmed in Melbourne and regional Victoria, and producers called on a number of tourism operators to lend a hand in recreating the 1920s-era Victorian capital, where the three series are set.
+You can visit many Miss Fisher’s Murder Mysteries locations across the city to get a good fix of Phryne while you wait for the next thrilling instalment.

 Join a guided walking tour of Melbourne locations

-The tour begins with afternoon tea at Self Preservation, a café at the top end of Bourke Street, before moving on to sites including the Hotel Windsor, Old Treasury Building and Parliament House – all of which have featured in the show.
+The tour begins with afternoon tea at Self Preservation café on Bourke Street, before moving on to sites including the Hotel Windsor, Old Treasury Building and Parliament House — all of which have featured in the show.
 Kathy uses an iPad to show clips from the relevant episodes to guests.

 The tour is part history lesson as Kathy describes what Melbourne’s architectural landscape was like when Miss Fisher arrived at Station Pier in 1928.
 Even lifelong residents of the city are likely to discover something new.

 Take to the skies in a vintage Tiger Moth